 Here are the conditions that tend to be red flags for insurers during pregnancy:

 You might get diagnosed with gestational diabetes if you show high blood sugar levels for the first time during pregnancy.
-Developing gestational diabetes puts you in the high-risk category in the eyes of both doctors and insurers because it increases your risk of several health conditions.
-These include miscarriage, premature delivery, pre-eclampsia, and increased amniotic fluid.
+Developing gestational diabetes puts you in the high-risk category in the eyes of both doctors and insurers.
+It increases your risk of several health conditions like miscarriage, premature delivery, pre-eclampsia, and increased amniotic fluid.

-And even though gestational diabetes usually goes away after you deliver, it raises your risk of developing type 2 diabetes down the road.
+Even though gestational diabetes usually goes away delivery, it raises your risk of developing type 2 diabetes down the road.
 In fact, 40% of women who develop gestational diabetes during pregnancy end up developing type 2 diabetes in the future.

 For these reasons, insurers usually hold off on approving applications if a woman has gestational diabetes.

 Although less common, pre-eclampsia, full eclampsia, and HELLP syndrome are serious, life-threatening complications that you can develop during pregnancy.
-If you have any of them, you might experience high blood pressure, edema, protein in your urine, platelet or blood coagulation problems, or abnormal liver function.
+These may high blood pressure, edema, protein in your urine, platelet or blood coagulation problems, or abnormal liver function.

-If you’re currently experiencing symptoms of any of these conditions or have a history of them, your insurer will probably postpone approval.
+If you’re experiencing symptoms or have a history of these conditions, your insurer will probably postpone approval.

 Many women with existing medical conditions go on to have normal, healthy pregnancies.
 But some conditions, such as heart disease, respiratory disorders, kidney disease, coagulation disorders, and cancer, can be exacerbated by pregnancy.
 After all, carrying a baby for 9 months takes a toll on even a healthy body.
 So imagine what it’s like for a body that already isn’t operating at 100%.